okayest-hacker/AUTOMATOR/README.md

 # AUTOMATOR

-A script to auto run large lists of commands.
-This too is great for Fuzzing, or general stress testing.
+A script to auto run large lists of command and is  great for Fuzzing, or general stress testing.